waker-he/cs-learning-notes/cpp/effective-modern-c++/effective-modern-cpp.md

     - it has been `join`ed
 - `std::terminate` would be called if the destructor of a joinable `std::thread` is called, because:
     - implicit join-on-destruction can lead to difficult-to-debug performance anomalies
-    - implicit join-on-detach can lead to difficult-to-debug undefined behavior
+    - implicit detach-on-destruction can lead to difficult-to-debug undefined behavior
 - to handle this, use C++20 `std::jthread`

 ## item 38: be aware of varying thread handle destructor behavior